Jessmica11/regex-tutorial/README.md

 ### Component 2

-and the optional but welcomed '#' symbol, reminiscent of the enchanting color codes.
-It's important to keep your [grimoire](https://libguides.sdsu.edu/c.php?g=905875&p=6686265) close to your heart so it's used to its highest power, and magical symbolism and its rules must be followed.
+The optional but welcomed '#' symbol, reminiscent of the enchanting color codes.

 **Example Incantations:**